 The World Health Organization (WHO) also reports that indoor air quality is a leading cause of disease and premature deaths of over 3.8 million people in developing countries.
 Checlk out some natural ways to clean the air in your home.

 Indoor air pollution sources range from cleaning supplies, insecticides, paints, building materials, and combustion sources such as cooking appliances, fireplaces, and wood and coal heating that may release harmful byproducts such as carbon monoxide and particulate matter.

-- Invest in an Air Purifier
+1. Invest in an Air Purifier

-A filter-based air purifier traps and remove most air pollutants by sucking in the air, passing it through a filter, and releasing it back to your home, cleaner, and pollutant free.
+A filter-based air purifier traps and remove most air pollutants by sucking in the air, passing it through a filter, and releasing it back to your home, cleaner and pollutant-free.
 HEPA filter-based purifiers can reliably trap and remove almost 99% of smoke, pollen, dust, and other small particulate matter.

 Increasing proper ventilation to and from a room is one of the cheapest ways to allow fresh air to move into your home.
 Ventilation also allows airborne chemicals and other pollutants to circulate out of your home, thus limiting your exposure to these contaminants.

 Cleaning or regularly changing your bedsheets, drapes, clothes, and other items that tend to attract allergens can reduce dust mites, dust, and other pollutants they are holding.
 When possible, consider using dust mite-proof cover on mattresses and pillows.
 Learn how to remove pet hair from the air.

 For forced-air heating systems, changing the filters periodically will ensure dust and other airborne particles stop recirculating your home.
-Apart from ACs, other household appliances such as air purifiers, vacuum cleaners, kitchen vents, and clothe dryers should have their filters properly maintained.
+Apart from ACs, other household appliances such as air purifiers, vacuum cleaners, kitchen vents, and clothe dryers should have their filters adequately maintained.